syed-ali-abbas/solidity-smart-contracts/README.md

    In the second function we have named the both parameters i.e. uint x and bool b.
    In the third function we have assigned the both values in function body instead of returning them.

+ ### Contract 7

+ There are two types of arrays in solidity the Dynamic Arrays and Static Array's.
+ The Arrays have functions like get, update, delete, pop and push.
+ The memory keyword can be used with array in a function.
+It holds the functions argument data and removes after execution completes.
+ Removing array elements is interesting scope when working on solidity array's If you use Delete keyword for removing the array elements.
+It will place the default type value after removing the specified value.
+It is not an effecient way as it consumes alot of gas.
+To make it effecient we can do is manually delete the elements.
+For this we have a Shift left algorithm which works as follows:

+ Array = [ 1 ,2 ,3 ,4 ,5 ,6]</br>

+ Remove(2); //Remove value at index 2</br>

+ After removing we have results: [1, 2, 4, 5, 6, 6]</br>

+ Now the value is removed but last elements are duplicated.
+To remove the redundency we will call POP(); function.
+ The above algorithm will maintain the order of array elements.

+ Another More Efficient way for Removing element's from array is to just replace the last element by the element to be removed.
+It is most effecient way but it disturbs the order of array elements.

+  arr[index_]=arr[arr.length-1];</br>
+  arr.pop();